bahaidev/bahaiwritings/README.md

 # bahaiwritings

+*The Bahá'í Writings in JSON format with supporting JSON Schema and meta-data.*

 Although the [TextBrowser](https://github.com/brettz9/textbrowser)
 project for which this repository includes content is open sourced under the MIT license (as is the specific JSON formatting (and schema and